kserve/kserve/python/xgbserver/README.md

 __main__.py: error: the following arguments are required: --model_dir
 ```

 You can now point to your model file and use the server to load the model and test for prediction.
-Models can be on local filesystem, S3 compatible object storage or Google Cloud Storage.
+Models can be on local filesystem, S3 compatible object storage, Azure Blob Storage, or Google Cloud Storage.

 ## Development